Reviewed by Christine Lane, Midwife and Consultant, on the 24.09.2025

 Can I have more than two scans during my pregnancy?

-The NHS routinely only offer two scans during pregnancy but more may be offered if they suspect a problem or if you are at a higher risk for developing an issue during pregnancy.
-This might be the case for twin and higher multiple pregnancy, those who have a high BMI, and babies whose growth has suspected to have slowed down.
-You might also be offered an early scan if a miscarriage has been suspected or if there are any known issues with the uterus or cervix.
+The NHS and HSE routinely offer two scans during pregnancy, but additional scans may be recommended if there are any concerns or if you're considered at higher risk of complications.
+This might include twin or higher multiple pregnancies, having a high BMI, or if there are signs that your baby’s growth may have slowed.
+You may also be offered an early scan if there’s a history of miscarriage or if there are known concerns related to the uterus or cervix.

 What happens if the scan shows my baby is most likely to have a condition?